Face ID Not Working on iPhone? Here’s How to Fix It!

 When authenticating, ensure that your eyes, mouth, and nose are fully visible to the TrueDepth camera.
 Face ID cannot function if your mouth and nose are covered.
 The only exception is when you’ve set up Face ID with a face mask.
 If that’s the case, position your iPhone slightly higher or adjust your mask to ensure it doesn’t obstruct your eyes.

-If you wear specs, you may also add your looks with glasses.
+If you wear specs, you can also enhance your look with glasses.
 So, Face ID can seamlessly recognize you.
 However, sunglasses can interfere with functionality as they might block the infrared light the TrueDepth camera relies on to identify your facial features.
-So, if your Face ID isn’t working with sunglasses on, try removing them.
+If Face ID isn’t working with sunglasses on, try removing them.

-Similarly, if you have other pieces of clothing or jewelry covering parts of your face, it may trouble Face ID to recognize your face.
+Similarly, if you have other clothing or jewelry covering parts of your face, it may interfere with Face ID’s ability to recognize your face.

 Your iPhone uses its front-facing TrueDepth camera for facial recognition.
 Wipe it with a soft, dry cloth to remove any gunk, dust, or grease from its surface.
 So the camera or sensor’s view is not obscured.

-It’s also possible for thick screen protectors or heavy-duty cases to obstruct the sensors.
+Thick screen protectors or heavy-duty cases can also obstruct the sensors.
 Try removing these accessories to see if Face ID is working correctly without them.
 If so, they’re likely interfering with Face ID’s ability to recognize your face.

-From every facial recognition scan, Face ID learns your face and updates its representation of your face as it changes.
-However, if your current appearance looks vastly different—say you grew a beard or had it shaved, it’s best to set up an alternate appearance so your Face ID won’t find it hard to recognize you.
+With every facial recognition scan, Face ID learns your face and updates its representation as it changes.
+However, if your current appearance looks vastly different—say, you grew a beard or had it shaved—set up an alternate appearance so Face ID can still recognize you.
 To do so:

 If Face ID is still not available, resetting it might help.
 However, doing so removes the face or faces you’ve saved.